Cloud Engineer vs. DevOps Engineer: Overview, Similarities & Differences

 Hiring considerations

 Cloud engineers are valued based on their knowledge and experience of their specific cloud platform.
-So one way of advancing your skill and credibility as a cloud engineer would be to obtain as many cloud certifications as possible.
+So, one way to advance your skill and credibility as a cloud engineer is to obtain as many cloud certifications as possible.

 DevOps Engineers are also valued based on proficiency with a vast amount of different tools and overall years of experience.
 The skill set for DevOps Engineers is much more extensive as they also deal with tools and technologies outside the cloud platform.